 Crete is located at the crossroads of three continents, hosting thousands of migratory birds in its wetlands every year.
 However, there are also permanent residents, with the most important birds being the birds of prey, which nest in the rugged mountains and the wild gorges of Crete.
-Indeed, it is notable that Asterousia Mountains host the largest number of birds of prey in Europe.
+Indeed, it is notable that Asterousia Mountains host the largest insular population of birds of prey in Europe.
 Moreover, more than 412 different bird species have been identified on Crete, most migratory, thus birding in Crete is one of the most common activities.
 Listing all these birds here would make this site very complicated, so we present a very small part of them.

 The golden eagle (scient.
 Aquila chrysaetos) is the most dominant bird of prey in Europe, having a wingspan of 185-220cm and a body length of 75-90cm.
 Unfortunately, the species in Greece is endangered, with only a few pairs left, mostly in Crete.